A Relaxed Localized Trust-Region Reduced Basis Approach for Optimization of Multiscale Problems: Optimization of multiscale problems based on the TSRBLOD

 \subsection{TR-TSRBLOD algorithm in Pseudo-code}

-For clarity, we summarize the (R)-TR algorithms for parameter optimization of multiscale problems in the following.

-We emphasize that the TR-TSRBLOD procedure in \cref{alg:TR-TSRBLOD} is analog to the algorithm presented in \cite{paper1} but with the major difference that the localized LOD-based FOM and the localized TSRBLOD reduced model including its respective estimator is used.
-The details of \cref{alg:R-TR-TSRBLOD} are explained in \cref{sec:relaxed_TR_RB}.
-As stated in Line \ref{stop_early} of \cref{alg:TR-TSRBLOD}, we check the FOM termination criterion prior to the enrichment.
-This is because online enrichment, including the assembly of the respective estimators, is relatively more expensive than the pure computation of the termination criterion.
-A similar strategy is used in Line \ref{stop_early_rel} of \cref{alg:R-TR-TSRBLOD}.
-However, since Stage 1 is generally less expensive for the relaxed variant, we check the FOM-based termination criterion between Stage~1 and Stage~2 of the TSRBLOD.
+We summarize the (R)-TR algorithms based on the TSRBLOD in the following.
+The relaxed TR-TSRBLOD procedure in \cref{alg:R-TR-TSRBLOD} is analog to \cref{alg:basic_TRRB} but with the specification of a localized LOD-based FOM and the localized TSRBLOD reduced model including its respective estimator is used.
+Thus, no FEM-based approximations are required compared to the algorithm used in \cite{paper1}.
+This makes the TR algorithm usable for a much more comprehensive range of optimization problems.
+As stated in Line \ref{stop_early_rel} of \cref{alg:R-TR-TSRBLOD}, we check the FOM termination criterion prior to the enrichment.
+This is because the online enrichment, including the assembly of the respective estimators, is relatively more expensive than the pure computation of the termination criterion.
+Again, if $\varepsilon^{(k)} \equiv 0$, the relaxed algorithm is equivalent to the original TR algorithm.

-We further note that in Lines \ref{suff_dec} and \ref{accept} of both algorithms, we have neglected detailed information on the exact computational procedure concerning the cheap conditions for the sufficient decrease conditions according to \cite{YM2013} and the enlarging of the TR-radius with a suitable accessible condition.
-For both features, we again refer to~\cite{paper1}.